Published: Aug 10, 2023

 Payers aren’t the only sources of provider underpayments.
 Errors made in providers’ revenue cycle offices trigger them as well.

 Also at the heart of diminished provider revenue are the issues plaguing the American healthcare system as a whole.
-Competing interests of providers, payers, and patients have birthed a fractured, broken, and inefficient healthcare delivery and payment system.
+Competing interests of providers, payers, and patients have generated an inefficient healthcare delivery and payment system.
 This guide touches on healthcare leaders’ vision of how to rectify all aspects, no matter their source.

 Payment variance